 C H A P T E R 3

-The Survey of New Spain’s woodlands: In Search for timber for the Spanish Real Armada (1760–1790)
+The Survey of New Spain’s Woodlands: In Search of timber for the Spanish Real Armada (1760–1790)

-In contrast with Chapters I and II, this one addresses the exploration of forest resources in the Viceroyalty of New Spain – an overseas territory directly under the authority of the Spanish crown – carried out by the viceregal administration and military officers.
-The issue reveals Spain's interest in exploiting forest resources in the different regions of the Gulf of Mexico and the Caribbean Sea within the framework of the naval development policies unleashed in the second half of the 18th century.
+In contrast to Chapters 1 and 2, this one addresses the exploration of forest resources in the Viceroyalty of New Spain—an overseas territory directly under the authority of the Spanish Crown—carried out by the viceregal administration and military officers.
+The issue reveals Spain’s interest in exploiting forest resources in the different regions of the Gulf of Mexico and the Caribbean Sea within the framework of the naval development policies unleashed in the second half of the 18th century.

-These efforts resulted in a better understanding of the forest resources of the provinces of Veracruz, Oaxaca, Laguna de Términos, and Tabasco, as well as Louisiana and Cuba, and led to logging operations in places like Chimalapas, where pines for masts were cut under the patronage of the crown, as well as the granting of the first asientos for the harvesting of cedar and mahogany near the Coatzacoalcos River and the settlement of Tlacotalpan.
-Like Chapter II, historical documents are interrogated for the identification of logging sites used to meet the needs of the Spanish Navy.
+These efforts resulted in a better understanding of the forest resources of the provinces of Veracruz, Oaxaca, Laguna de Términos, and Tabasco, as well as Louisiana and Cuba, and led to logging operations in places like Chimalapas, where pines for masts were cut under the patronage of the Crown, as well as the granting of the first asientos for the harvesting of cedar and mahogany near the Coatzacoalcos River and the settlement of Tlacotalpan.
+Like Chapter 2, historical documents are interrogated for the identification of logging sites used to meet the needs of the Spanish Navy.

 The Exploitation of Timber for the Shipbuilding Industry in the Viceroyalty of New Spain in the 18th Century

-During the reign of Philip V, several figures of the Spanish Englightenment, such as Francisco de Seijas y Lobera, Jerónimo de Uztáriz, and José del Campillo y Cossío described different aspects of the administration of the Spanish Empire, and made numerous proposals for fiscal, commercial, administrative, political, and social reform.
+During the reign of Philip V, several figures of the Spanish Enlightenment, such as Francisco de Seijas y Lobera, Jerónimo de Uztáriz, and José del Campillo y Cossío described different aspects of the administration of the Spanish Empire and made numerous proposals for fiscal, commercial, administrative, political, and social reform.
 Concerning trade reform, all of them gave priority to reinforcing the Real Armada, whose task was to protect and uphold commercial exchange with the American colonies.
 Their works emphasised the importance of American forest resources, which were both abundant and rich in excellent timber, especially cedar and mahogany, which could be used by the Spanish naval industry to build new ships-of-the-line, frigates, and smaller vessels, and thus play their part in the Spanish naval revival.
 A good example of this is the following passage of Seijas y Lobera’s Gobierno militar y político del reino imperial de la Nueva España (1702):

 if to build ships and powerful fleets in both seas [the South and Northern seas] timber is needed, there is no better country in the world for it than New Spain, because, like in the other countries in the [West] Indies, cedar and mahogany are found in both coastlines to make the ship hulls, and for the masts there are guayacanes, pine trees and other trees, like cugues and marías.